 A call-to-action is much better than a 'thank you' slide.
 This encourages your audience to take action after your presentation.
 When creating your outline, think of a short, snappy call-to-action that prompts a response.
 A call-to-action is your final chance to engage with your audience during your presentation.
 You might want to encourage people to sign up to your mailing list, for example.
 Alternatively, you can include a link to your website so people can download a trial version of your product.

-"No matter what form your CTA takes, the most important aspect is the copy," says growth marketing expert Sujan Patel, writing for Forbes magazine.
+"No matter what form your CTA takes, the most important aspect is the copy," says growth marketing expert Sujan Patel and Voila Norbert co-founder, writing for Forbes magazine.
 "You’re telling the visitor what you want them to do, so it needs to be persuasive.
 Remember, your audience is looking for an answer or a solution to a problem.
 Connect with them by telling them exactly what they’re going to get if they take action."

 6. Identify a Solution to a Problem